Mounting and accessing physical disks from WSL2 using wsl –mount

-If you work with Linux and Windows daily, be able to mount and read ext4 disks without leaving your Windows PC It's truly amazing.
-With WSL 2, this is possible thanks to the wsl.exe --mount command, which allows you to attach physical disks and also VHD/VHDX directly to your installed Linux distributions.
+If you work with Linux and Windows daily, being able to mount and read ext4 disks without leaving your Windows PC is a real boon.
+With WSL 2, this is possible thanks to the `wsl.exe --mount` command, which allows you to attach physical disks and also VHD/VHDX files directly to your installed Linux distributions.

 What is wsl –mount and when to use it

-It is important to distinguish between scenarios: If the volume is formatted for Windows (for example, NTFS accessible from Windows), you can expose it in WSL using drvfs without needing wsl --mount.
-However, when it comes to a Linux formatted disk (ext4, etc.) that Windows doesn't understand, wsl –mount comes into play.
+It's important to distinguish between scenarios: If the volume is formatted for Windows (for example, NTFS accessible from Windows ), you can expose it in WSL using drvfs without needing wsl –mount.
+However, when dealing with a Linux-formatted disk (ext4, etc.) that Windows doesn't recognize, wsl –mount comes into play.

 wsl.exe --version